serge-van-der-ven/ModuleSettings/readme.md

 The persister could also be incorporated in DNN Platform using a generic PortalModuleBase variant, e.g. PortalModuleBase<TType> where TType is the settings POCO.
 This variant could automatically load the settings into a strongly typed property of type TType.

+### Update 2015-10-28

+To illustrate the simplicity of the solution a base class has been added for both the PortalModuleBase as well as the ModuleSettingsBase.
+Please note that the solution only contains a very limited degree of exception handling.
+The code should be used for educational and training purposes only!

 ## IParameterGrouping

 This project contains an IParameterGrouping interface which can be used to group parameters / properties in e.g. the user interface which a category identifier.
 Also parameter names can